-You can enroll later, but coverage will not be retroactive, so it is highly recommended that you enroll before the end of this year.
-You can select a private insurance company or obtain coverage through the new California Health Benefit Exchange also know as
+You can select a private insurance company or obtain coverage through the California Health Benefit Exchange also known as

-Depending on your financial circumstances, you may be eligible for tax credits, cost-sharing subsidies or Medi-Cal coverage, which is being expanded to greater numbers of Californians.
-If you are an individual between the ages of 19 and 64 earning less than $ 15,860 per year), you would be eligible for free health services under Medi-Cal and will be referred to your County for enrollment.
+Depending on your financial circumstances, you may be eligible for tax credits, cost-sharing subsidies or Medi-Cal coverage, which has been expanded to greater numbers of Californians.
+If you are an individual between the ages of 19 and 64 earning less than $ 15,860 per year, you would be eligible for free health services under Medi-Cal and will be referred to your County for enrollment.
 If you earn between $ 15,860 and $ 32,500, you would be eligible for assistance with your insurance premiums, if you purchase your plan through Covered California.

 A helpful calculator from the Kaiser Family Foundation can help you determine if you are eligible for assistance and estimate how much you would actually pay for insurance offered through the exchange.
 Click here to visit their website.